Vidal Brujan Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 16th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 13th in the league.

-- The Red Sox's 4.52 team ERA ranks 21st among all league pitching staffs.
+- The Red Sox have a 4.54 team ERA that ranks 21st across all league pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (181 total, 1.3 per game).
+- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (183 total, 1.3 per game).

+- Pivetta looks for his 10th victory when he makes the start for the Red Sox, his 12th of the season.
+He is 9-7 with a 4.49 ERA and 145 strikeouts in 112 1/3 innings pitched.

+- The right-hander last appeared in relief on Saturday, when he threw three innings against the Kansas City Royals, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.